Joan Wulff

-Joan Salvato Wulff (born 1926) is a fly fisher, author and educator, also known as the "First Lady of Fly Fishing."
-In 1951, she won the national fly-casting distance title by winning the all-male competition and was a National Casting Champion from 1943-1960.
+Joan Salvato Wulff (born 1926) is a fly fisher.
+In 1951, she won the national fly-casting distance title, an all-male competition, and was a National Casting Champion from 1943-1960.
 She started the Wulff School of Fly Fishing along with her husband, Lee Wulff, in 1978, along the Beaverkill River in New York.
 The author of numerous books, Wulff was inducted into the International Game Fish Association Hall of Fame (2007) and American Casting Association Hall of Fame and is widely regarded as the architect of modern-day fly-casting mechanics.